manaswinirao/manaswinirao-orig.github.io/index.md

 # About

-I am a doctoral candidate at the Department of Agricultural and Resource Economics, University of California Berkeley.
+I am a doctoral candidate in Development Economics in the Department of Agricultural and Resource Economics, University of California at Berkeley.
+My doctoral research is at the intersection of development and institutional economics, focusing on the importance of judicial institutions on economic development in India.
+In addition, I also study the economics of governing natural resources within the context of local irrigation management in Telangana, India.

+Another track of my research agenda focuses on agricultural markets, where I study technology adoption, collective action in dairy production, and gender gap in agricultural wages.

 My research fields include development economics, political economics, and applied econometrics.

 [Research](research.md)